mdstella/minesweeper/README.md

                 ]
             }
             ```
         2. Invoke the endpoint to pick the cell.
 For this you have to add the gameId obtained when creating the new game into the path.
+Consider that is a 9X9 board, and the allowed indexes values are from 0 to 8.
             REQUEST
             ```
             curl -X POST \